What is Coaching? A Quick Guide to Getting Started

 - Track record.
 Check for their referrals and testimonials.
 See if they have successfully coached people with a similar background to yours and can cite specific outcomes (they got a job, improved their performance rating, sold their business, etc).

 - Certifications and industry background.
 A certification (popular ones include ICF, CTI and EMC) ensures they have a certain number of coaching hours under their belts.
-Industry & domain background is important if they are a business coach in particular; for example, an entrepreneurial coach should have experience as an entrepreneur!
+Industry & domain background is important if they are a business coach in particular; for example, an interview coach helping you prepare for your interview at Amazon should have experience working there or helping people get hired there!

 Coaching vs. therapy